Shakkozu/ComissionGenerator/README.md

 If user is using template file, he can decide whether to replace values or full sentences (i.e. 'Email: example@google.com / example@google.com')

 My first thought was to write this application in UWP (Universal Windows Platform), however, due to problems with file permissions i decided to port this app to WPF (Windows Presentation Foundation).

+# ASP.NET MVC
+I decided, to port this application also to ASP.NET MVC5 project.

+During this port I decided to swtich from saving informations as files, to use database.

+I decided to use SQLite, because this task doesn't need any more advanced database engine.

+# Demo
+Demo application is available on: https://commissiongeneratorshakkozu.azurewebsites.net/

+During testing application please notice that database needs some time to 'wake up'.
+After few proceeded requests, speed database speed should bd ok.

 With project i also include prepared file template, which may be extended.